JuliaLang/julia/CONTRIBUTING.md

  - f(void) for 0-argument function declarations
  - newline between } and else instead of } else {
  - if one part of an if..else chain uses { } then all should
+ - no whitespace at the end of a line

+##### Git Recommendations For Pull Requests

+ - Avoid working from the `master` branch of your fork, creating a new branch will make it easier if Julia's `master` changes and you need to update your pull request.
+ - Try to [squash](http://gitready.com/advanced/2009/02/10/squashing-commits-with-rebase.html) together small commits that make repeated changes to the same section of code so your pull request is easier to review, and Julia's history won't have any broken intermediate commits.
+A reasonable number of separate well-factored commits is fine, especially for larger changes.
+ - If any conflicts arise due to changes in Julia's `master`, prefer updating your pull request branch with `git rebase` versus `git merge` or `git pull`, since the latter will introduce merge commits that clutter the git history with noise that makes your changes more difficult to review.
+ - If you see any unrelated changes to submodules like `deps/libuv`, `deps/openlibm`, etc, try running `git submodule update` first.
+ - Avoid committing changes to auto-generated files such as `doc/helpdb.jl`, which is a frequent source of conflicts and can be re-generated later.
+ - Descriptive commit messages are good.
+ - Using `git add -p` or `git add -i` can be useful to avoid accidentally committing unrelated changes.
+ - GitHub does not send notifications when you push a new commit to a pull request, so please add a comment to the pull request thread to let reviewers know when you've made changes.
+ - When linking to specific lines of code in discussion of an issue or pull request, hit the `y` key while viewing code on GitHub to reload the page with a url that includes the specific version that you're viewing.
+That way any lines of code that you refer to will still make sense in the future, even if the content of the file changes.

 ## Getting help